Behind the Design

 From start to finish, how long did it take to get to the final design we see today?

 The development of the incision technique didn’t go all straight.
 The first two years, it was Serge and Christian worked weekends at the workshop.
 From there it was another three years until the technique was ready for efficient mass production.
 Up until today, we constantly improve and seek to expand the technique in different directions.

 What feelings do you want this design (and your work in general) to elicit?

 As the developers of a machining process, turning wood-based materials flexible, we want to open new ways and possibilities for wooden panels to be used.
 We strive to merge their exceptional functional abilities with a distinctive, honest and elegant appearance.
 Flexibility, transparency and lightness are not only functional but also esthetical and emotional attributes applying to dukta flexible wood.
 Even today, it’s still amazing for us to see, the way the incisions allow the wood to bend without breaking.

 Meet Serge and Pablo Lunin of Dukta

 From these humble beginnings, Dukta was founded in 2011.
 Now headed by the father and son team of Serge and Pablo Lunin, Dukta works with licensed partners throughout the world.
-The company has won numerous design awards including Interior Design’s Best of Year in 2015.
+The company won numerous design awards, including Interior Design’s Best of Year in 2015.